scVENUS/sPickle/README.txt

 Version 0.1.x
 -------------
 2012-11-06
-Improved class Pickler.
-It does not change sys.modules or its content any more.
+Support pickling of classes with a custom meta class Improved sPickle.Pickler.
+It no longer modifies sys.modules or modules.

 Version 0.1.0
 -------------